HenestrosaDev/ios-interview-questions/README.md

 	>I'm very familiar with XCTest as it's a testing framework built into Xcode for unit testing.
 I have created UI tests by using the `XCUIApplication` API to launch the app and, then, using `XCUIElement` API to simulate user interactions with the UI, such as tapping buttons.
 Once this is settled, I use assertions to verify the expected behavior of the UI elements, such as checking if a label displays the correct text or if a button is enabled or disabled.
 	>
-	>Here is the code that reflects the process:
+	>Here's the code that reflects the process:
 	>
 	>```swift
 	>import XCTest